The Garden Grazer

 • Snacking: They are a tasty snack all by themselves right off the pan.

 • Soup & salad toppers: Add these to your salads or soup for extra flavor and texture.
 (They're like tender, flavor-packed croutons!)
-We enjoy them on this Roasted Chickpea Salad with Hummus and Roasted Chickpea Kale Salad with Sun-Dried Tomatoes.
+We enjoy them on this Roasted Chickpea Salad with Hummus and Kale and Crispy Chickpea Salad.

 • Wraps: Use them as a protein-rich base in your wraps.
 Pair them with veggies, grains, vegan cheese, or other additions of choice.
 Then top it with hummus or other sauce, spread, or dressing of choice.